dtudk/pythonsupport-page/docs/os/terminalExercises.rst

 rm (Remove)
 +++++++++++

-The `rm` command is used to delete files or directories permanently.
+The `rm` or `del` command is used to delete files and `rm -r` or `rmdir /s` to delete directories permanently.
 It is a powerful command that can help you remove unnecessary files from the file system.

 .. tab::  Windows (Powershell)